planariangames/eldritchgambit/Eldritch_Gambit_SRD_Magic.md

 their original form. *\[Range 0, Lasting\] Craft Check (*<span class="smallcaps">Cha</span> *vs. WP) to revise Description.*
 - **Edify:** grants expertise in a specific field.
-Gain the benefits of a supplemental Class or Origin until the Spell ends. *\[Range 0, Lasting\] Gain a Class or Origin until ended.*
+Gain the benefits of a supplemental Career or Origin until the Spell ends. *\[Range 0, Lasting\] Gain a Career or Origin until ended.*
 - **Empathy:** gains insight from the minds of others.
 This halves the DF on Insight Checks vs. WP and allows the caster to detect a lie as an Outcome answer. *\[Range 2, Instant\] Half DF on Insight Checks, may